We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 - Type: Lotion

-- Mineral/Chemical: Mineral
+- Mineral/chemical: Mineral

 - NEA Seal of Acceptance: Yes

 Scully tested this product with her son and found that, despite being thick, it went on smoothly, didn’t take long to apply, and her son didn’t mind it.
-She noted that its lack of water resistance past 40 minutes makes it better for days at the playground or the zoo than at the pool, but said that it didn’t bother her son’s eczema-prone skin and kept them both safe from sunburns.
+She noted that its lack of water resistance past 40 minutes makes it better for days at the playground or the zoo than at the pool, but she says that it didn’t bother her son’s eczema-prone skin and kept them both safe from sunburns.

-Best For Babies
+Best for Babies

-Banana Boat Baby 100% Mineral Lotion SPF 50+
+Banana Boat Baby 100 Percent Mineral Lotion SPF 50+

 Pros